-The Goulburn wheat yard sidings was notified to the NSW EPA under Section 60 of the CLM Act.
+The Goulburn Roundhouse was notified to the NSW EPA under Section 60 of the CLM Act.
 The site is currently listed as under assessment.
 This interim environmental management plan may assist the NSW EPA in their decision-making process on whether the contamination present on-site is significant enough to warrant regulation under the CLM Act.